-My Easy, Vegetarian Mushroom Tikka Masala is one of my favourite Indian dishes!
+My Easy, Vegetarian Mushroom Tikka Masala is a family favorite!
 This meat-free version of Chicken Tikka Masala makes for a light lunch or dinner, along with (cauliflower) rice, chapatis, or naan bread.

-When I discovered this insanely delicious looking Mushroom Tikka Masala over at Rasa Malaysia, I knew I had to take this genius idea and create my own vegetarian version of this Take-Out Classic.
+When I discovered this insanely delicious looking Mushroom Tikka Masala, I knew I had to create my own vegetarian version of this Indian restaurant classic.

-I love to serve my Mushroom Tikka Masala sprinkled with cilantro leave.
+I love to serve my Mushroom Tikka Masala sprinkled with cilantro leaves.
 You can enjoy it with basmati rice, or, if you want to go extra-healthy, with Cauliflower Rice on the side.

 For the masala